 The first way or step for earning passive vs nonpassive income online is setting clear goals.
 And after you set those goals, prayerfully establish plans for achieving them.
 The key here is to be thorough in planning your goals and intentional about taking action.

 I wrote about a powerful goal-setting theory that will inspire you to set challenging SMART goals for your business.
-Give it a read.
-Setting positive and challenging goals, according to Locke’s goal setting theory, will:
+Setting positive and challenging goals, according to Locke’s goal-setting theory, will:

 1. Improve your choices or decisions.

 2. Increase your level of effort.

 3. Help you become more persistent in achieving your goals.

 4. Improve your thinking and mindset for achievement.

 Blogging is the second way to earn passive vs nonpassive income online.